--h,help Print help text to standard output and exit. default-group-size= -INT The default size of thread blocks that are launched.
-Capped to the hardware limit if necessary. default-num-group s=INT The default number of thread blocks that are launched. default-threshold= INT The default parallelism threshold used for comparisons when selecting be- tween code versions generated by incremental flattening.
-Intuitively, the amount of parallelism needed to saturate the GPU. default-tile-size=IN T The default tile size used when performing two-dimensional tiling (the work- group size will be the square of the tile size). dump-cuda=FILE Don't run the program, but instead dump the embedded CUDA kernels to the indicated file.
-Useful if you want to see what is actually being executed. dump-ptx=FILE Don't run the program, but instead dump the PTX-compiled version of the em- bedded kernels to the indicated file. load-cuda=FILE Instead of using the embedded CUDA kernels, load them from the indicated file. load-ptx=FILE Load PTX code from the indicated file. -n,no-print-result Do not print the program result. nvrtc-option=OPT Add an additional build option to the string passed to NVRTC.
+- -h, --help Print help text to standard output and exit. - --default-group-size=INT The default size of thread blocks that are launched.
+Capped to the hardware limit if necessary. - --default-num-groups=INT The default number of thread blocks that are launched. - --default-threshold=INT The default parallelism threshold used for comparisons when selecting between code versions generated by incremental flattening.
+Intuitively, the amount of parallelism needed to saturate the GPU. - --default-tile-size=INT The default tile size used when performing two-dimensional tiling (the workgroup size will be the square of the tile size). - --dump-cuda=FILE Don't run the program, but instead dump the embedded CUDA kernels to the indicated file.
+Useful if you want to see what is actually being executed. - --dump-ptx=FILE Don't run the program, but instead dump the PTX-compiled version of the embedded kernels to the indicated file. - --load-cuda=FILE Instead of using the embedded CUDA kernels, load them from the indicated file. - --load-ptx=FILE Load PTX code from the indicated file. - --nvrtc-option=OPT Add an additional build option to the string passed to NVRTC.
 Refer to the CUDA documentation for which options are supported.
-Be careful - some options can easily result in invalid results. param=ASSIGNM ENT Set a tuning parameter to the given value.
-ASSIGNMENT must be of the form NAME=INT Useprint-params to see which names are available. print-params Print all tuning parameters that can be set withparam ortuning. tuning=FILE Read size=value assignments from the given file.
+Be careful some options can easily result in invalid results.

-18.6 ENVIRONMENT
+17.6 ENVIRONMENT